telekom/5g-trace-visualizer/README.md

 The ``-wireshark`` option lets you use a specific Wireshark version.
 The way this works is by using this parameter to generate the path for the ``tshark`` and ,if more than one trace is specified, ``mergecap``, call.
 It is a scripted command, nothing more:
 * ``OS``: no absolute path for ``tshark`` is generated.
 That is, the ``tshark`` from the OS's path will be used
 * ``<version number>``: an absolute path location for the ``tshark`` executable is generated.
 The executable is assumed to be located in the following location: ``wireshark/WiresharkPortable_<version number>``.
+* ``latest``: similar to the previous option, this option scans the ``wireshark`` folder and out of all of the found folders chooses the one with the highest version number.

 Example: [WiresharkPortable version 3.4.4](https://1.eu.dl.wireshark.org/win32/WiresharkPortable_3.4.4.paf.exe) should be placed in a directory named ``WiresharkPortable_3.4.4``.